starnowski/posmulten/README.md

 ### Connecting to Database
 After correct setup of RLS policies the way how we connect to database and execute sql script has to be changed a little bit.
+For example let's assume that the name of session property that stores current tenant identifier is "c.c_ten".

 TODO

 ### Adding constraints for foreign key columns